decyphertek-io/decyphertek/docs/products/aws/uptime-kuma.md

-Uptime Kuma is an opensource Web monitoring tool.
+Uptime Kuma is a powerful open source web monitoring tool designed to track the availability and performance of your websites, services, and APIs.
+With a clean and intuitive interface, it offers real-time status updates, customizable alerts, and detailed performance metrics.
+Uptime Kuma supports multiple monitoring protocols, including HTTP, HTTPS, TCP, and DNS, making it a versatile solution for ensuring your online services remain operational.
+Its self-hosted nature gives you full control over your monitoring environment, while features like multi-user support, status pages, and integrations with popular notification services (e.g., Slack, Telegram, Discord) make it an ideal choice for teams and individuals alike.
 [AWS Marketplace: Uptime Kuma ](https://aws.amazon.com/marketplace/pp/prodview-6ny3xloslkmh2?sr=0-1&ref_=beagle&applicationId=AWSMPContessa)

 Note: